-&lt;sup>19 Information on the stock of water is often less available than information on flows.
+20 Information on the stock of water is often less available than information on flows.
 For this reason, countries should consider how they can work toward developing sources for this information.
-Consideration of this challenge at an early stage may allow opportunities to be identified as various programs are developed limiting the overall costs of obtaining this information
+Consideration of this challenge at an early stage may allow opportunities to be identified as various programs are developed limiting the overall costs of obtaining this information.

+21 Dark grey cells are null by definition, though there are exceptions.
+For example, if an artificial reservoir is at the border of a territory, water may leave the country by this reservoir.
+In addition, water may flow directly from a lake to the sea if the lake is separated from the sea by a dike.

-- 1: Opening and closing stock of water - 54.
-Water Resources consist of fresh and brackish water in inland water bodies, including groundwater and soil water.
+1: Opening and closing stock of water23

+53. Water Resources consist of fresh and brackish water in inland water bodies, including groundwater and soil water.
 The stock of surface water is related to the quantity of water in a territory of reference measured at a specific point in time (usually the beginning or end of the accounting period).
-Surface water includes water in artificial reservoirs, lakes, rivers and streams , snow and ice and glaciers. - 55.
-Stocks of groundwater and soil water are measured consistent with the definitions above.
+Surface water includes water in artificial reservoirs24, lakes, rivers and streams 25, snow and ice and glaciers.

+54. Stocks of groundwater and soil water are measured consistent with the definitions above.
 The measurement of soil water may extend to cover all soil but may also be limited (e.g., to soil water in agricultural and forestry areas), depending on the analytical purposes of the water account.
-The measurement scope of soil water should be clearly articulated in any asset account for water resources. - 2: Additions to the stock of water resources - 56.
-Returns represent the total volume of water that is returned to the environment by economic units into surface water, soil and groundwater during the accounting period. - 57.
-Precipitation consists of the volume of atmospheric precipitation (rain, snow, hail, etc.) on the territory of reference during the accounting period before evapotranspiration takes place. - 58.
-Inflows represent the amount of water that flows into water resources during the accounting period.
-The inflows are disaggregated according to their origin: (i) inflows from other territories/countries; and (ii) inflows from other water resources within the territory, including inflows through abstractions from the sea/oceans. - 59.
-Discoveries of water in new aquifers refer to the quantity of water in newly discovered aquifers (as distinct from the overall capacity of the aquifer).
-Increases in the volume of water in a known aquifer should be recorded as inflow of water resources to ground water. - 3: Reductions in the stock of water resources - 60.
-Abstraction is the amount of water removed from any source, either permanently or temporarily, in a given period of time.
+The measurement scope of soil water should be clearly articulated in any asset account for water resources.

+2: Additions to the stock of water resources

+55. Returns represent the total volume of water that is returned to the environment by economic units into surface water, soil and groundwater during the accounting period.

+56. Precipitation consists of the volume of atmospheric precipitation (rain, snow, hail, etc.) on the territory of reference during the accounting period before evapotranspiration takes place.

+57. Inflows represent the amount of water that flows into water resources during the accounting period.
+The inflows are disaggregated according to their origin: (i) inflows from other territories/countries; and (ii) inflows from other water resources within the territory, including inflows through abstractions from the sea/oceans.

+58. Discoveries of water in new aquifers refer to the quantity of water in newly discovered aquifers (as distinct from the overall capacity of the aquifer).
+Increases in the volume of water in a known aquifer should be recorded as inflow of water resources to ground water.

+3: Reductions in the stock of water resources

+59. Abstraction is the amount of water removed from any source, either permanently or temporarily, in a given period of time.

+60. Evaporation and actual evapotranspiration constitute the amount of evaporation and actual evapotranspiration that occurs in the territory of reference during the accounting period, excluding

+25 The stock level of a river is measured as the volume of the active riverbed determined on the basis of the geographical profile of the riverbed and the water level.
+This quantity is usually very small compared with the total stock of water resources and the annual flows of rivers.

-&lt;sup>20 For a more complete discussion refer to SEEA-Water Chapter II (section E)
+22 For a more complete discussion refer to SEEA-Water Chapter II (section E)

-&lt;sup>21 See International Recommendations for Water Statistics (United Nations, 2012a), Chapter 4 for a more detailed discussion.
+23 See International Recommendations for Water Statistics (United Nations, 2012a), Chapter 4 for a more detailed discussion.

-&lt;sup>22 The water in artificial reservoirs is not considered to have been produced; therefore, artificial reservoirs are considered to be in the environment and are recorded in the asset accounts along with other inland water resources.
+24 The water in artificial reservoirs is not considered to have been produced; therefore, artificial reservoirs are considered to be in the environment and are recorded in the asset accounts along with other inland water resources.